Organization Structure and Leadership#

 Click here to view current advisory council members.

 Most of the communication supporting advisory council activities happens in the pyOpenSci slack.
-The executive director will also organize several executive council meetings a year that will focus on high level goals of pyOpenSci programs.
+The executive director will also organize monthly Executive Council meetings that focus on the high-level goals of pyOpenSci programs.

 Staff roles within the organization#